 Geology & Volcanology

 The town of Mosteiros is the result of a volcanic eruption that gave birth to the current landscapes of Sete Cidades.
-It is what we call a fajã — a natural platform by the ocean created by dried lava.
-You can see some evidence of volcanic activity around town, for instance, at the natural pools formed from volcanic lava, or at the beach with its black sand.
+It is what we call a fajã, a natural platform by the ocean created by dried lava.
+You can see evidence of volcanic activity around town, for instance, in the natural pools formed by volcanic lava, or at the beach with its black sand.

 Along the beach, you will find two little rivers coming from ridges of the mountains slightly further East.
 It is where the volcanic complex of Sete Cidades lies.